Carglglz/bleico/docs/source/intro.rst

 `Bluetooth SIG Specifications <https://www.bluetooth.com/specifications/gatt/characteristics/>`_.

-It assumes also a simple behaviour where bleico can connect to a device (acting as a peripheral-server) that do not requires authentication or initial write to a descriptor or control point in order to read/write or subscribe to notifications/indications of any of its characteristics.
+It assumes also a simple behaviour where bleico can connect to a device (acting as a peripheral-server) that does not require authentication or an initial writing to a descriptor or control point in order to read/write or subscribe to notifications/indications of any of its characteristics.